jschuh/klipper-macros/README.md

 #### `PRINT_START`

-Sets up the printer prior to strating a print (called from the slicer's print start g-code).
+Sets up the printer prior to starting a print (called from the slicer's print start g-code).
 A target `CHAMBER` temperature may be provided if a `[heater_generic chamber]` section is present in the klipper config.
 If `MESH_MIN` and `MESH_MAX` are provided, then `BED_MESH_CALIBRATE` will probe only the area within the specified rectangle, and will scale the number of probes to the appropriate density (this can dramatically reduce probe times for smaller prints).

 * `BED` - Bed heater starting temperature.
 * `EXTRUDER` - Extruder heater starting temperature.